Rio Tinto to start building massive Koodaideri iron ore mine in 2019

 World’s second largest miner Rio Tinto (ASX, LON, NYSE:RIO) said Monday it will begin developing its Koodaideri iron ore mine in Western Australia's Pilbara region next year, highlighting parallel plans to de-bottleneck rail capacity, which should increase it to 360 million tonnes per annum (mtpa) in 2019.

-The miner also said it would mine its first tonnes from the project, which it says it’s one of the world’s most technologically advanced, in 2021.
+The miner also said it would mine its first tonnes from the project, which it says it’s one of the world’s most technologically advanced, in 2021, provided it gets approved by the board.

 “The Koodaideri orebody is 50 kilometres long and 5 kilometres wide.
 It will be a new production hub which will be a key feature for the Pilbara for many years to come,” iron ore chief executive Chris Salisbury said in a presentation at Rio’s investor day.